Skip to main content

 Moments and Equilibrium

-Principle of moments: For an object in equilibrium, sum of clockwise moments equals sum of anticlockwise moments about any point.
+Principle of moments: for an object in equilibrium, clockwise moments equal anticlockwise moments about any point.
+Any point — that’s useful, because sometimes choosing a clever pivot eliminates an unknown force from your equation entirely.

-A couple is a pair of equal, opposite, parallel forces producing a turning effect without translation.
-Torque (moment of a couple) = Force × perpendicular distance between forces.
+A couple is a pair of equal, opposite, parallel forces that produce rotation without translation.
+Torque = Force × perpendicular distance between the forces.

 Worked Example: Balanced Beam